Ralph Darling: Treatment of Indigenous Australians

+The Sudds Thompson scandal

 In keeping with official policy and the governor's own disciplinarian instincts, Darling's administration certainly strengthened the punitive aspects of transportation.
-Perhaps the most controversial act of his tenure was the harsh treatment of soldiers Joseph Sudds and Patrick Thompson, who had committed theft in the belief that seven years in an outlying penal colony would be an easier life than two decades of army discipline.
-As an example to others, the Governor had them placed in irons and assigned to a chain gang, leading to the death of Sudds.
+Perhaps the most controversial act of his tenure was the harsh treatment of soldiers Joseph Sudds and Patrick Thompson, who in 1826 had committed theft in the belief that seven years in an outlying penal colony would be an easier life than two decades of army discipline.
+As an example to others, the Governor personally modified their conviction and had them humiliated in front of their regiment, placed in irons and assigned to a chain gang.
+Darling also ordered spiked collars to be attached to their necks, which were in use during his time in Mauritius as implements to prevent slaves from being able to rest their heads.
+Less than a week after the conviction, Joseph Sudds died while undergoing this punishment.

-Some believe this death was officially downplayed.
-It was stated as having been due to a pre-existing illness which the Governor had not been properly informed about.
+Sudds' death was officially downplayed and it was stated as having been due to a pre-existing illness which the Governor had not been properly informed about.
 However, the incident proved intensely and persistently controversial at the time and formed a major element in the rising career of Mr William Charles Wentworth as a political thorn in the side of the establishment and a leading advocate for the self-government of the Australian colonies.